 Your annual physical is an easy appointment to postpone or dismiss, especially if you’re feeling healthy.
 But annual physicals are an important part of your wellness routine that should be prioritized, especially as you get older.
-Here are our 5 reasons you shouldn’t skip your next physical.
+Here are our 5 reasons why you shouldn’t skip your next physical.

-By taking you through simple tests and asking you a series of questions, your physician can get a detailed idea of how your body is functioning.
-Your physician will record your heart rate, blood pressure, body temperature, respiration, mental faculties, and balance.
-They will check for any discolouration, swelling, or abnormalities in telltale areas such as your eyes, thyroid, ears, and skin.
+By taking you through simple tests and asking you a series of questions, your provider can get a detailed idea of how your body is functioning.
+Your health provider will record your heart rate, blood pressure, body temperature, respiration, mental faculties, and balance.
+They will check for any discoloration, swelling, or abnormalities in telltale areas such as your eyes, thyroid, ears, and skin.

-During your annual physical exam, your physician will check your vitals, cholesterol levels, blood pressure, and blood sugar levels for any unhealthy trends or abnormalities, as these can be indicators of heart disease, diabetes, and other illnesses.
+During your annual physical exam, your provider will check your vitals, cholesterol levels, blood pressure, and blood sugar levels for any unhealthy trends or abnormalities, as these can be indicators of heart disease, diabetes, and other illnesses such as hypertension.
 With regular testing, unhealthy changes can often be slowed or even reversed with lifestyle changes or medication.

 - Urine test to identify any possible problems with your urinary tract, kidneys, and bladder.

 - Cholesterol test to measure your heart health and your risk of heart disease or stroke.

 - Blood sugar test to regulate your risk of pre-diabetes and diabetes.

 - Blood panel to check the function and capacity of your internal organs.

 Although there are many unknowns when it comes to cancer, we do know that cancer is most effectively treated when it’s detected early.
 Screening tests are used to check for cancer early before any symptoms appear.

 Many cancer screening tests cannot be done at home and must be done by a health provider.
 During your annual physical, your provider will perform or recommend various cancer screening tests depending on your age and gender.